bloodstiller/bloodstiller.com/content/Homelab/202050222_TailScaleNixOS.md

     fi

     # otherwise authenticate with tailscale using the key from secrets

+    # Not using mullvad exit node:
+    ${tailscale}/bin/tailscale up -authkey "$TAILSCALE_AUTH_KEY" --accept-routes=true --reset

+    # Using mullvad exit node:
-    ${tailscale}/bin/tailscale up -authkey "$TAILSCALE_AUTH_KEY" --accept-routes=true
+    # ${tailscale}/bin/tailscale up -authkey "$TAILSCALE_AUTH_KEY" --exit-node-allow-lan-access --exit-node=gb-mnc-wg-201.mullvad.ts.net --accept-routes=true --reset --acccept-dns=true`
   '';
 };
 ```

 - +Important+:
   - As stated before if you have called your Tailscale Auth key in your secrets file something other than `tailscale_preauth` you will then have to modify the line below.
     ```nix
         # Pass our tailscale auth key from sops as a Environmental Variable
         EnvironmentFile = config.sops.secrets.tailscale_preauth.path;
     ```

 ### Breaking Down The Configuration: {#breaking-down-the-configuration}

 Let's break down what each part of this configuration does:

 1.  **System Package and Service Setup**:

     - `environment.systemPackages = [ pkgs.tailscale ]` adds the Tailscale package to your system
     - `services.tailscale.enable = true` enables the Tailscale daemon service
+    - `services.tailscale.useRoutingFeatures = "client";` The article in the [NixOS Wiki about tailscale](https://nixos.wiki/wiki/TailscaleWiki) explains this better
+      > If you are using features like subnet routers or exit nodes you will also need to set services.tailscale.useRoutingFeatures to "server", "client" or "both" depending on the role of your machine.
+    - As we are a client in this situation we will set it as `client`.

 2.  **Automatic Connection Service**:
     The `systemd.services.tailscale-autoconnect` section creates a systemd service that:

     - Runs once during system startup (`Type = "oneshot"`)
     - Starts after networking and the Tailscale daemon are ready
     - Loads your authentication key from the sops-encrypted file
       - `${tailscale}/bin/tailscale up -authkey "$TAILSCALE_AUTH_KEY" --accept-routes=true`

 3.  **Connection Script Logic**:
     The script section:
-    1. Waits 2 seconds for the Tailscale daemon to fully start
+    1. Waits 2 seconds for the Tailscale daemon to fully start `sleep 2`
-    2. Checks if you're already connected to Tailscale by querying its status
+    2. Checks if you're already connected to Tailscale by querying its status.
+        - `status="$(${tailscale}/bin/tailscale status -json | ${jq}/bin/jq -r .BackendState)"`
-    3. If already connected (`Running` state), exits without doing anything
+    3. If already connected (`Running` state), exits without doing anything.
+        - `if [ $status = "Running" ]; then # if so, then do nothing`
-    4. If not connected, authenticates using your stored auth key
+    4. If not connected, authenticates using your stored auth key and passing the relevant arguments.
-    5. Enables route acceptance with `--accept-routes=true`
+        - **If you are not using mullvad use this one!**
+        - `tailscale up -authkey "$TAILSCALE_AUTH_KEY" --accept-routes=true --reset`
           - +Note+: I also use some of my nodes as routers within my home network to allow access to other hosts so I also pass the `--accept-routes=true` argument, however if you don't do this you can omit this argument.
+        - **If you are using mullvad use this one!**
+          - `tailscale up -authkey "$TAILSCALE_AUTH_KEY" --exit-node-allow-lan-access --exit-node=gb-mnc-wg-201.mullvad.ts.net --accept-routes=true --reset --acccept-dns=true`
+        - +Note+: Ensure you add the exit node you have chosen.

 ## Rebuilding The System: {#rebuilding-the-system}

 That's it now run either:

 - `sudo nixos-rebuild switch flake [location/of/flake]`
 - `sudo nixos-rebuild switch`

 Check Tailscale is running &amp; connected

 - {{< figure src="/ox-hugo/2025-02-23-080936_.png" >}}

+- +Note+: If you have already had this service running a you will need to actually run a manual tailscale command too:
+  - `sudo tailscale up --accept-dns=true --accept-routes --exit-node=gb-mnc-wg-201.mullvad.ts.net --exit-node-allow-lan-access --reset`